 Custom fields extend the attributes of tasks, resources, or projects.
 Lookup tables for custom fields enable data to be collected in a consistent manner.
 You can filter, group, sort, and create OLAP cubes and reports based on custom field values.
 Local custom fields are limited in number and to the scope of one project.
-Enterprise custom fields are essentially unlimited in Microsoft Project Server 2010; they are defined in Project Web App and stored in the Published database for use in projects within a department or an organization.
+Enterprise custom fields are essentially unlimited; they are defined in Project Web Access and stored in Microsoft Office Project Server for use in all projects within an organization.

-In versions of Microsoft Project before Project 2007, local custom fields and enterprise custom fields are limited to the same built-in types.
-In Project 2003, for example, enterprise custom fields are stored in the enterprise global template and you can use Project Professional 2003 to edit enterprise custom fields when you open the enterprise global template.
-In Project Server 2007 and Project Server 2010, enterprise custom fields are stored in the Published database and are created or edited using Project Web App.
+In Project 2003, local custom fields and enterprise custom fields are limited to the same built-in types.
+Enterprise custom fields are stored in the enterprise global template and you can use Project Professional 2003 to edit enterprise custom fields when you open the enterprise global template.
+In Project Server 2007, enterprise custom fields are stored in the Published database and are created or edited using Project Web Access.

-You cannot edit enterprise custom fields in Microsoft Project Professional 2010.
-Instead, use Project Web App—or a custom application that uses the Project Server Interface (PSI)—to create and edit enterprise custom fields.
-However, you can add a local custom field to Project Server as an enterprise custom field.
+You cannot edit enterprise custom fields in Microsoft Office Project Professional 2007 when you open the enterprise global project.
+Instead, use Project Web Access—or a custom application that uses the Project Server Interface (PSI)—to create and edit enterprise custom fields.

 Local Custom Fields

-Local custom fields are limited to the built-in types in Project Professional 2010.
-You can rename local custom fields and assign values or lookup tables to them using Project Standard or Project Professional.
-When Project Professional is connected to Project Server, you can also add a local custom field as an enterprise custom field in Project Server.
+As in Microsoft Office Project 2003, local custom fields are limited to the built-in types in Project 2007.
+You can rename local custom fields and assign values or lookup tables to them using Microsoft Office Project Standard or Microsoft Office Project Professional.

-Project Standard and Project Professional have the following types of local custom fields for task and resource entities:
+Project 2003 and Project 2007 have the same types of local custom fields, as follows: